beezwax/WP-Publish-to-Apple-News/readme.txt

 == Changelog ==

 = 2.3.0 =
+* Bugfix: Fixes an issue where a custom filter is used to make all image URLs root-relative when using featured images to populate the Cover component, which was leading to an INVALID_DOCUMENT error from the News API due to the root-relative URL (e.g., /path/to/my/image.jpg instead of https://example.org/path/to/my/image.jpg).
 * Enhancement: Added support for mailto:, music://, musics://, stocks:// and webcal:// links.

 = 2.2.2 =